-SmartSpecs are wearable glasses developed by Startup VA-ST using augmented reality so that visually impaired could see clearly once again.
+SmartSpecs are wearable glasses developed by Startup VA-ST using augmented reality so that the visually impaired could see clearly once again.

-People who find it difficult to see colors and contrast, SmartSpecs can transform scenes into simplistic, high-contrast image fields, which help them see object locations in relation to other images/items in the scene.
+For people who find it difficult to see colors and contrast, SmartSpecs can transform scenes into simplistic, high-contrast image fields, which help them see object locations in relation to other images/items in the scene.

 Its depth camera can record the distance between an object and the wearer/user.
 It also works in the dark.